 It’s important to make sure that your salary is enough for you to live on.
 However, you don’t want to go too far and take all of the money out of your business.

 According to the National Federation of Independent Businesses, most profitable companies have owners that take less than 50% of the profits for their salary.
-They use the remaining profit to repay debt or investors, upgrade the business, spend it on advertising, or buy new equipment.
+They use the remaining profit to repay debt or investors, upgrade the business, spend it on advertising, or finance new restaurant equipment.

 Tips To Increase The ROI Of Your Restaurant